a2as-team/likumumekletajs/README.md

 **🌐 Web Version Available**: Non-programmers can access this service at **[likumumekletajs.lv](https://likumumekletajs.lv)** - submit queries and pay for running code without hassle of local setup.

-Open-source multi-agent system using Google's ADK to automatically
+Open-source multi-agent system using Google's ADK to automate lookup of new Latvian legislative documents and amendments in a given time period for topic/domian/field of interest.

 ---